Precisely measure rolling oil concentration

 Solution: LiquiSonic® with hydraulic oil detection algorithm

-Result: Immediate warning of sudden oil ingress
+Result: Immediate warning of sudden oil entry

 Further success stories and references: